Today, around $4.3T worth of global commerce happens online. Stripe is intent on growing that number.

 Stripe’s recent strategic initiatives

-Stripe has been acquisitive throughout its history, while amping up its private market investment activity over the past 24 months.
+The history of Stripe has been marked with a number of acquisitions, and the company has been amping up its private market investment activity over the past 24 months.

 Stripe’s M&A mandate